URROVA1/IMPSCAPE/README.md

 -------------------------------------------------------------------------------------------------
 # Welcome to IMPSCAPE repository.

-**IMPSCAPE** is a GZDoom mod im developing, where you are an imp captured by the UAC, to make demon control experiments.
+**IMPSCAPE** is a DOOM II mod for GZDoom, where you are an imp captured by the UAC, to make demon control experiments.
 You have to escape the same UAC base.
 Its a pk3 that will have 6 maps.